deathbeds/urljsf/README.md

 ## Limitations

-- only works with GitHub's `/new/` URL: GitLab offers a _similar_ endpoint, but it doesn't accept file content from a request parameter
+- only works with GitHub's `/new/` URL
+  - GitLab offers a _similar_ endpoint, but it doesn't [accept file content][gl-content-url] from a request parameter
 - `react-json-schema-form` cannot represent all possible data structures, such as writing a _new_ JSON schema in JSON schema, or many features added after Draft 7
 - advanced YAML features such as `&anchors` and `!!tags` are not supported